 The initial breast thermogram is $169.
 The medical doctors who interpret the thermogram recommend that you come back for “the rest of your baseline” in 3 months.
-The doctors are determining what is normal for you, as it varies for each woman, and is like a personal “breast print”.
+The doctors need to determine what is normal for you, as it varies for each woman, and the baseline is like your personal “breast print”.

-All thermograms (breast images) are kept on record and form a baseline for all future routine evaluations.
+All thermograms (breast images) are kept on record and form a foundation for all future routine evaluations.
 It is not advisable to skip the follow-up baseline.
 After that, the thermogram is recommended annually.

 Follow-up breast thermograms are $119.
 A whole body thermogram is $375.
 Sectional shots are $59 (ie. head, abdomen, legs, chest for men).
 Payment is required at time of service.
 We accept Cash, Check and most major credit cards.

 Please confirm pricing when scheduling your appointment.

 Will my insurance company pay for a thermogram?

 Asheville Integrative Medicine does not participate within the insurance network, and while the procedure itself is FDA approved, most insurance companies consider it investigational and will not pay for it.
 Please check with your individual provider for more information.

 I don’t want to have a mammogram, I would rather have thermograms instead.